Graduate Minors at the Humphrey School

 The Humphrey School offers three graduate minors:

 This graduate minor program requires students to study policy analysis or management, or focus on a substantive area of public policy including advanced policy analysis methods; economic and community development; global public policy; human rights; politics and governance; public and nonprofit leadership and management; public finance and budgeting; science, technology, and environmental policy; social policy; and gender and public policy.
-View course information and requirements.
+View Public Policy course information and requirements.

 Science, Technology, and Environmental Policy